HGTV (UK & Ireland)

-HGTV (formerly Home) is a British free-to-air interior home and garden-orientated lifestyle television channel broadcasting in the United Kingdom and Ireland, currently owned by Warner Bros.
+HGTV (formerly Home) was a British free-to-air interior home and garden-orientated lifestyle television channel broadcasting in the United Kingdom and Ireland, owned by Warner Bros.
 Discovery.
-The channel originally launched on 1 November 1997 as UK Style and then was rebranded to Home on 30 April 2009 and was rebranded to its current form on 21 January 2020.
-HGTV is broadcast 24 hours a day on Sky.
+The channel originally launched on 1 November 1997 as UK Style, and then was rebranded Home on 30 April 2009, and was rebranded to its final form on 21 January 2020.
+HGTV was broadcast 24 hours a day on Sky.

 UK Style was transmitted by terrestrial provider ITV Digital 24 hours a day until the company's collapse in 2002.
-After a slight rebrand to UKTV Style, the channel made a return to terrestrial screens for a time in the mid-2000s as part of the now-defunct Top Up TV system.
+After a slight rebrand to UKTV Style, the channel returned to terrestrial television for a time in the mid-2000s as part of the now-defunct Top Up TV system.
 Before 2016, Home was a pay channel.
 Home became available as a free-to-air linear service on Freeview from 1 March 2016.

-The channel will close at some point before January 2026, with its programming moved to Really and its channel slot taken by TLC.
+The channel closed on 13 January 2026, with its programming moving to Really and its channel slot on Freeview being replaced by a new generalist version of TLC.

 History

 The channel originally launched on 1 November 1997 as UK Style, broadcasting lifestyle programming from the archive of the BBC and from external producers.
 The channel was launched as part of the initial creation of the UKTV network, following the success of sister channel UK Gold.
 The channel broadcast 24 hours a day on analogue cable, while it initially shared a transponder with its sister channels on Astra satellite.

 UK Style was one of the launch channels on the OnDigital service in November 1998, sharing a slot with UK Horizons.
 Prior to this, it was one of the launch networks on Sky Digital, allowing satellite viewers to view the network at any time.

 The channel rebranded alongside all the other UKTV networks on 8 May 2001.
-Further on, the channel's success was noted when it was announced that a new spin-off network – UK Food was announced on 11 July 2001.
+Further on, the channel's success was noted when it was announced that a new spin-off network, UK Food, was announced on 11 July 2001.
 The channel launched on 5 November of that year, allowing UK Style to focus more on lifestyle programming.

 On 1 February 2002, UKTV announced UK Style +, a timeshift service, which launched on Sky Digital on 11 February 2002, initially airing from 8:00 am to 6:00 pm and timesharing with UK Gold 2.
 A week later, UK Style + launched on Telewest with UK Horizons +1, where they timeshared with each other on the platform. and on 29 May, launched on NTL as well.

 In January 2003, another new channel called UK Bright Ideas was created to showcase programming from UK Style and UK Food on the digital terrestrial network Freeview.
 This was later extended to all networks, allowing repeats of some programmes to air on this channel only.
 On 7 July, UK Style + extended broadcast hours to end at 2:00 am.